 Early Childhood Development

-Early Childhood Development “Msingi Bora Program” is testing an international ECD curriculum facilitated by Community Health Volunteers.
+Early Childhood Development has been testing an international ECD curriculum facilitated by Community Health Promoters.
 The study tests different potentially cost effective delivery models for an ECD intervention with curriculum that integrates child psychosocial stimulation and nutrition education.
 Training is key in this study as if focuses on an international ECD curriculum.
-Training of booster sessions greatly focus on play, talk, food, hygiene, parenting roles, love and respect is conducted to the CHVs who are delivery agents and directly implement the curriculum to mothers in the intervention through group sessions and home visits in selected villages in Sabatia, Rachuonyo East and south Sub- Counties.
-Each session is observed and supervised by the field officers.
+Training of booster sessions greatly focus on play, talk, food, hygiene, parenting roles, love and respect is conducted for the Community Health Promoters who are delivery agents and directly implement the curriculum to mothers in the intervention through group sessions and home visits in selected villages in VIhiga, Hamisi and Kisumu West.
+Remote Sessions include mobile phone technology using videos.

 Social Marketing of Health Products